cornell-pl/TxForest/progress.md

   - decided to copy the read to avoid the situation where the user does something like exists and gets back a file is there, another transaction commits removing the file, then this transaction trys to read the file and its not there anymore.
   - ie copy the reads to keep the view of the underliying file system consistant

+## This week
+- see the uncommited version stuff above
+- wrote the local forest syntax in a python version
+  - navigation
+  - storage
+  - fetching
+  - some nice navigation stuff

 ## Whats next